Martin-S-Weber/re-work/README.md

 It also happens that on the runtime environment that [re-frame] targets, we have means available to us to leave the main javascript context with its event handlers, and enter into our own context.
 This is offered by different types of [WebWorker]s.
 With the [WebWorkerAPI], we can launch multiple javascript contexts, and essentially communicate via message passing between these share-nothing(-by-default-but-allow-transfer-of-data) environments.

-This presents us with technical challenges surrounding the [WebWorker]s themselves (the ones not detailed here are detailed under [Practical Considerations](#practical-considerations)).
+This presents us with technical challenges surrounding the [WebWorker]s themselves (the ones not detailed here are detailed under [Worker Applications](#worker-applications)).
 First and foremost, there is a problem with portability.
 Yes, only more modern browsers implement [WebWorker]s, but that's not the real problem.
 The real problem is that not all browser implementations agree on the extent of API available to running workers, in particular, launching further workers (they should support it, but, e.g., chrome doesn't).
 This documents the necessity to create the workers in the main context, and establish potential data flow dependencies manually.
 Furthermore, parallel access to our [SPA] now means we are re-launching these parallel workers.
 This may or may not be what we want to do.
 Plain [WebWorker]s only allow us the possibility of spawning them again and again.
 Luckily there are [SharedWorker]s (and [ServiceWorker]s as well, but those are even less implemented than SharedWorkers).
 These allow getting access to an established javascript context if the identifier of the worker matches up with an existing one.

 With the tools picked, we "only" need to establish utility code that launches workers for us in the main javascript context, wires them together as necessary, dispatches to these workers and finally handle replies from the workers as well.
 This is where re-work comes in. re-work is about providing the utility/glue code that brings these workers together as well as documenting how to approach the problem with components and the presented code.